Unity-Technologies/com.unity.cinemachine/README.md

 1. In your existing branch, change the test project manifest to point to your production package by removing the following line ``"registry": "http://staging-packages.unity.com"``
 2. If your package is meant to ship with a release of the editor (default package), follow these steps:
       * Modify the in editor manifest (_[root]\External\PackageManager\Editor\Manifest.json_) to include your package in the list of dependencies.
-      * Create a PR update with the editor manifest changes, wait for Release Manager approval and then add it to the Trunk Merge Queue
+      * Create a PR update with the editor manifest changes, add both `Latest Release Manager` and  `Trunk Merge Queue` as reviewers.
+      * Sit back, relax, your work is done!